A collection of documents regarding notable people within the investigations of President Kennedy's assassination.

 Lee Harvey Oswald: The President's (Warren) Commission alleged he was the lone assassin of President Kennedy despite the substantial contending evidence.
 The following CIA file proves over thirty official documents were missing from Oswald's 201 File.
 This suggests pervasive official incompetence or the intent to suppress evidence.

 Manuel (Manolo) Ray Rivero: He was a well-known engineer and prior served as Minster of Public works under the Castro regime.
 Following his break from the Cuban government Ray founded two notable anti-Castro groups supported by the CIA, the Movimiento Revolucionario del Pueblo (Revolutionary Movement of the People) (MRP) and the Junta Revolucionaria Cubana (JURE).
 Ray attempted to use members inside Cuba to launch several failed sabotage and clandestine operations.
 Ray consistently opposed unification attempts with other exile groups to attempt maintaining nearly sole power in the groups he founded.
 Officials would eventually determine Ray's later group among the funded autonomous exile threats in 1964.
 Subsequently, Ray's sister alleges that he planned to denounce the CIA and destroy the Agency's Cuban intelligence network.

 Jack Leon Ruby: Two official documents reveal that Jack Ruby, the assassin of Lee Harvey Oswald, was an unproductive FBI informant and had knowledge of some Mafia operations.
-Two primary documents prove that Ruby was an unimportant informant for the Federal Bureau of Investigation.
 However, this is contrary to the legal statement J. Edgar Hoover made to the President's Commission that claimed Ruby and Oswald had no association with the FBI.
 This brazen deception would challenge the many claims offered by Hoover and the evidence his organization withheld from investigating officials.